nchlscrawley/cse15l-lab-reports/lab-report-2-week-4.md

 * [*Test File Link*](https://nchlscrawley.github.io/cse15l-lab-reports/test-file4.html)
 * *Symptom*
 ![Image](lab-3-part-3-2.png)
 * When encountering nothing between the parentheses, the program displays nothing between the brackets.
-The new code looks for something between the parentheses.
-If there is nothing, an error message is printed.
+The new code displays an error message if nothing is between the parentheses.